DICE has released several big Battlefield 1 updates but there are still a number of Battlefield 1 problems plaguing Xbox One, PS4 and PC owners.

 The new installment in the Battlefield series has received excellent reviews but the game isn’t perfect.
 Far from it.

-Patches, like the February Battlefield 1 update, have been sporadic.
+Patches, like the recent February Battlefield 1 update, have been sporadic.
 There’s also no guarantee they’ll fix the Battlefield 1 issue you’re running into on your PC, Xbox One or PlayStation 4.
 You’ll need to be proactive if you run into an issue with Battlefield 1.

 How to Fix Battlefield 1 Installation Problems